7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 "The real reason I stick with these trays is the ease of water maintenance.
 My work schedule fluctuates drastically from day to day so being able to simply check the water every 2-3 days is great." — Customer Review

-Unlike top-watering methods that require daily attention, the reservoir system holds enough water for 2-3 days.
+Unlike top-watering methods that require daily attention, the reservoir system holds enough water for 2 to 3 days.
 The clear sides let you see water levels at a glance.
 For busy schedules, forgetful growers, or anyone who wants fresh greens without babysitting them, this is a game-changer.

 4. Grow Soil-Free or Traditional